Seven Wonders of the Ancient World: Background

+Known lists

+List of known lists

+German classical scholar Wilhelm Heinrich Roscher's list of 18 known classical lists of wonders, both complete and incomplete, published in 1906, showed only two of the 18 lists being identical – and considered the second was simply a later copy of the first.
+None of the lists match the modern "canonical" seven.
+The 18 lists contain 82 names, with a total of 22 distinct buildings or places:

-The first reference to a list of seven such monuments was given by Diodorus Siculus.
+The first reference to a list of seven such monuments was given by Diodorus Siculus; he did not provide the list itself, mentioning only the Walls of Babylon and the Pyramids.
 The epigrammist Antipater of Sidon, who lived around or before 100 BC, gave a list of seven "wonders", including six of the present list (substituting the walls of Babylon for the Lighthouse of Alexandria):

 Another ancient writer, who, perhaps dubiously, identified himself as Philo of Byzantium, wrote a short account entitled The Seven Sights of the World.
 The surviving manuscript is incomplete, missing its last pages.
-Still, from the preamble text, we can conclude that the list of seven sights exactly matches Antipater's (the preamble mentions the location of Halicarnassus, but the pages describing the seventh wonder, presumably the Mausoleum, are missing).
+Still, from the preamble text, it is possible that the list of seven sights exactly matches Antipater's (the preamble mentions the location of Halicarnassus, but the pages describing the seventh wonder, presumably the Mausoleum, are missing).
 Earlier and later lists by the historian Herodotus (c.
 484 BC–c.
 425 BC) and the poet Callimachus of Cyrene (c.
 305–240 BC), housed at the Museum of Alexandria, survive only as references.